Essay on Water

 bodies.
 Another hypothetical:

-pour the glass across the page and see
+pour the glass across the page and

-the delicate reversing—sequence
+watch the delicate reversing—sequence

 of invisible inward and outward